zeratul2099/home_observe/README.md

 - sqlalchemy
 - flask
 - pytz
-- pynma
+- requests

 Note: home_observe must run as root due to network scans done by nmap

 Installation:

-- Set up a account at https://notifymyandroid.com/ and generate an api-key.
+- Set up a account at https://pushover.net/ and generate an app-token.
-- Copy settings_example.py to settings.py and edit it according your needs, including the nma api-key.
+- Copy settings_example.py to settings.py and edit it according your needs, including the pushover app-token and user-key.
-- Install pynma from https://github.com/uskr/pynma.git in your PYTHONPATH or copy pynma.py to the home_observe directory
 - 'sudo python3 home_observe.py -d'